kpeluchon72/Satelite3D/README.md

 - Optimizing the prediction and graphical representation of the 10,000 Satellites
 - Ability to learn about a specific Satellite by clicking on it
 - Showing the predicted path of a Satellite with a glowing line
-- Custumizablity of time, show past satellites path (ex.
+- Customizability of time, show past satellites path (ex.
 1989)

 This project was inspired by **Marko Andlar's 3D Satellite Tracker** - [SatelliteTracker3d](https://satellitetracker3d.com/)